 This is a liberal arts math course.
 Topics include fundamentals of problem solving, sets, symbolic logic, introductory probability and statistics, the number systems, informal geometry, linear and quadratic equations, the metric system, graphing techniques, and consumer mathematics.
 Basic graphing calculator functions are considered.
-Prerequisite: MAT 112.
+Prerequisite: MAT 112 or ACT math score of at least 19, or COMPASS Algebra score of at least 45.
 Fall.